 Attempting to solve the above-listed problem and get into a massive market is what led to the birth of Motor Vessel Charter (MVCharter), now Motor Vessel Xchange (MVXchange), says Founder and CEO—Tonye Membere-Otaji in a chat with benjamindada.com.

 MVXchange's approach is not unknown to the tech world—creation of an on-demand platform, like Uber.
 In fact, they refer to themselves as an "Uber for Offshore Vessels".

 It was originally MVCharter and was born out of frustration from finding offshore support vessels at my role and job at the time.
 The chains of middlemen, delay in finding vessels, high vessel rates because of markups and generally the inefficiency and unprofessionalism in the chartering process led to the birth of MVX.
 I spoke to quite a number of professionals in the oil and gas industry and discovered we all shared the same frustrations.

 Before founding MVXchange, Tonye had worked for 4 years at an energy, oil and gas firm, Elshcon.
 The last role he held at the company was that of Strategy and Innovation Management.
 So, if anyone would have paid attention to aspects of the business where tech could leapfrog, it should be him.
-During his time at the company, he shuttled between Port Harcourt and Lagos, so he was able to get a firsthand understand of the operations and business aspect of things.
+During his time at the company, he shuttled between Port Harcourt and Lagos, so he was able to get a firsthand understanding of the operations and business aspect of things.

-"We are building the future of OffShore Support Vessels (OSV) chartering in Africa by reducing inefficiencies, increasing capacity and utilisation of vessels across African waters", Tonye said in a statement sent to benjamindada.com.
+"We are building the future of OffShore Support Vessels (OSV) chartering in Africa by reducing inefficiencies, increasing capacity and utilisation of vessels across African waters", Tonye said in a statement to benjamindada.com.

 "Our platform matches vessel charter requests directly to vessel/ship owners.
 Thereby, reducing the time it takes to find a vessel from weeks to minutes", he adds.